-Unfortunately, discomfort in the digestive tract and diseases associated with an imbalance of the intestine are not uncommon.
+Unfortunately, discomfort in the digestive tract, and diseases associated with an imbalance of the intestine is not uncommon.
 But how can you build up a healthy intestinal flora?
 Diet and lifestyle certainly play a role.
 What about the use of probiotics?: Are they necessary and helpful?
 How can we add probiotics to our diet?

 Probiotic-rich food recipes that help to balance your Microbiome

 Delicious and healthy 5-minute recipe of a sauerkraut salad with mango, almonds and lemon-cardamom vinaigrette.
 Vegan, vegetarian, raw, gluten-free.

 You’re going to love this vegan Reuben jackfruit sandwich.
 It is packed with corned jackfruit, crunchy sauerkraut, and tangy Thousand Island dressing on toasted marbled rye.

 There are no fancy tricks or expensive equipment involved here.
 Just 2 simple ingredients required.

 Bring something out of the ordinary to grilling season!
 These spicy Korean-inspired vegan bowls are made with bulgogi tofu, sautéed spinach, and kimchi on brown rice.

 Tempeh Tacos!!!
 These vegetarian tacos are made with an easy vegan taco filling made from tempeh.
 They’re super fast to make, healthy, and delicious, and the vegan taco meat is full of plant-based protein and gut-friendly bacteria thanks to the tempeh Vegan?
 Skip the cheese.